 This 5-second violation is called when a player holds the ball for five seconds and does not shoot, pass, or dribble the ball while being closely guarded by an opposing player.
 That is not very often committed by players as the game grows more dynamic; players pass and dribble more, and faster than ever.
 However, if a player is trapped, or very well guarded by the opponent, they can sometimes commit this 5-second violation.
 When this happens, the ball is turned over to the opponent.

 This is easily the easiest to see and most called of the 5-second violations.
-This violation happens when a player fails to inbound the ball within five seconds after receiving it from the referee from any place on the court, in any situation throughout the game.
+This violation happens when a player fails to inbound the ball within five seconds after receiving it from the referee from any place on the court.
 That violation happens when the inbound is very well defended by the opponent.
 This violation leads to possession change.

 - Kicked Ball

 - Offensive Three Seconds

 - Eight-Second Violation

 - Over-and-Back Violation